 Overdrafts are not available for under-18s, so you don’t need to worry about debt.

 Pros and cons of the RBS Revolve account

 - You’ll need your own bank account with RBS if your child is under the age of 16

 - Applicants must be at least 11 years old

 The RBS Revolve account isn’t a bad little offering for a child’s account.
-Interest is paid on balances (albeit at a low level), there’s no monthly fee, your child will get a contactless debit card and it’s easy to manage the account via the app.
+Interest is paid on balances, there’s no monthly fee, your child will get a contactless debit card and it’s easy to manage the account via the app.